vickmuir/Backup/oracle-plugin.md

 Before you install the plug-in, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {:tip}

-1. Browse to `c:\installs\evault` folder and run the .exe file with the higher revision number.
+1. Run the Agent installation package.
 2. At the language screen, click **OK**
 3. At the welcome screen, click **Next**
 4. Select the **Modify installation**, and click **Next**.